ten3roberts/window-picker.nvim/README.md

 If `swap_shift == true` the windows will be swapped if the shift key is held when swapping windows.

-If there are only two windows, the user wont be prompted as there are no other windows to select.
+If there are only two windows, the user won't be prompted as there are no other windows to select.

+The labels for each window are layed out in the middle row, left to right (using qwerty).

+As such, the screen position of windows follow the order of the keys upon which your fingers rest on.

 ## Usage

 Configuration is done by passing a table to the setup function.
 All keys are optional and will be set to their default value if left out.
 If you are only using the default values, `setup` is not necessary.

 ```lua
 require'window-picker'.setup{
   -- Default keys to annotate, keys will be used in order.
 The default uses the